Your Helpful Guide to Safe Medications During Pregnancy

 When used in high doses, and specially if used along with pseudoephedrine or phenylephrine, antihistamines may reduce the amount of breastmilk produced, so they aren’t recommended for moms with low milk production.

 There are no human studies evaluating if these medications have an impact on the gut microbiome.
-But laboratory experiments have shown that loratadine affects the growth of several beneficial species, for example Bacteroides ovatus, Bifidobacterium adolescentis, Bifidobacterium longum.
+But laboratory experiments have shown that loratadine affects the growth of several beneficial species, for example, Bacteroides ovatus, Bifidobacterium adolescentis, and Bifidobacterium longum.
 Fexofenadine inhibits the growth of unfriendly Escherichia coli, and chlorphenamine inhibits the growth of beneficial Akkermansia muciniphila.
 No effects were observed for diphenhydramine and cetirizine [18].

 Below are some alternative ways to relieve allergy symptoms: